DragonKnightOfBreeze/Starbound-Text/README_en.md

 1. Syntax analysis.
 2. Code completion and code folding for color markers.
-3. Code hignlight by related color for colorful text.
+3. Code highlight by related color for colorful text.
 4. Dynamic template for quickly inserting colored text.
 Enter`color` in the correct position to see it.

 Note: